RareSkills/blog/ethclient-golang/ethclient-golang.md

 )

 func main() {

     fmt.Println("using ethclient...")

 }
 ```

 We will update the main.go file as we move on.

 You can run this with `go run main.go`

 Now, let's start creating our project functions.

 ### 1. Fetching the suggested gas price on the network

 With Geth's `ethclient` package we can use the SuggestGasPrice API to set the gas price for our transaction appropriate for current network conditions.

-Behind the scene, this method calls the `eth_gasPrice` JSON-RPC API.
+Behind the scenes, this method calls the `eth_gasPrice` JSON-RPC API.

 Create a `getGasPrice.go` file in the project directory and paste the following code:

 ```go!
 package main